andreas/andreas.github.io/_posts/2017-11-29-type-safe-graphql-with-ocaml-part-1.md

 If we can capture this invariant in the type system, then only well-formed GraphQL schemas will compile and we can avoid exceptions when executing a query.

-As a runnning example, we'll try to expose a simple user type as a GraphQL object:
+As a running example, we'll try to expose a simple user type as a GraphQL object:

 ```ocaml
 type user = {